Jacoby Ellsbury: 2007

 The 2007 Baseball America Prospect Handbook compared Ellsbury to former Red Sox center fielder Johnny Damon, lauding his speed, hitting and fielding while noting his below-average throwing arm.
 After Coco Crisp was injured, the Red Sox purchased Ellsbury's contract and he received a call-up on June 30, in which he made his MLB debut in center field and hit ninth against the Texas Rangers at Fenway Park wearing number 46.
 Ellsbury is the first American Indian of Navajo descent to reach the major leagues.
 He recorded his first major league hit, an infield single off Robinson Tejeda, in the bottom of the third inning of that game.
 Ellsbury's first career stolen base came off pitcher Brandon McCarthy and catcher Gerald Laird of the Rangers on July 2.
 He also scored from second base in that game on a wild pitch.
 Johnny Pesky described the play as "the greatest single play I've ever seen in all my years in baseball".
 Ellsbury was optioned back to Pawtucket on July 5 after playing six games for the Red Sox.

 On August 17, the Red Sox recalled Ellsbury from Pawtucket for the second game of a doubleheader, in which he led off and played center field.
 He was optioned back to Pawtucket after the game.
 When major league rosters expanded to 40 players on September 1, he was a September call-up by the Red Sox.
-On September 2, he hit his first major league home run, a solo shot which landed in the Red Sox bullpen, in the bottom of the fourth inning run off Daniel Cabrera of the Baltimore Orioles.
+On September 2, he hit his first major league home run, a solo shot which landed in the Red Sox bullpen, in the bottom of the fourth inning off Daniel Cabrera of the Baltimore Orioles.
 A September 2007 article in The New York Times described him as a "cult hero" who brings "speed, improved defense, and unbridled enthusiasm."
 Ellsbury was named MLB's American League Rookie of the Month for September 2007.
 With fewer than 130 major league at-bats, he still qualified as a rookie for the 2008 season.